 The trial was one of the largest to date, following 233 chronically depressed people from 10 countries as they were treated with either a 1mg, 10mg, or 25mg dose of psilocybin.
 As expected, immediately following a single administration, depression scores improved greatly for most patients, even those in the low-dose control group.
 The antidepressant effects were most profound for people who received the 25mg dose.

 However, the antidepressant effects began to wane for the majority of trial subjects within as little as 3 weeks.
 At the three-week follow-up assessment, only 1 in 3 (33%) of subjects who received the 25mg dose still showed significant improvement.
 This number drops to 1 in 5 (20%) at the 12 week period.
-Despite have a strong initial antidepressant effect, the overall efficacy of psilocybin treatment at 3-12 weeks faded for 80% of trial participants, indicating that psilocybin therapy for depression is not a single-dose magic bullet, and is about as effective as existing SSRIs or traditional psychotherapy treatments for depression, such as CBT.
+Despite having a strong initial antidepressant effect, the overall efficacy of psilocybin treatment at 3-12 weeks faded for 80% of trial participants, indicating that psilocybin therapy for depression is not a single-dose magic bullet, and is about as effective as existing SSRIs or traditional psychotherapy treatments for depression, such as CBT.

 In addition, 77% of clinical trial participants reported adverse events, such as headaches, nausea, extreme tiredness, suicidality, and self-harm.
 Surprisingly, new-onset suicidality occurred in treatment groups at all dose levels, and higher dose groups reported higher rates of suicidality — 1% at 1mg, 4% at 10mg, and 5% at 25mg.